Maulden Neighbourhood Plan

 You are welcome

-Meetings are [almost] always on last Wednesday of the Month.
-Public are welcome to attend after 8:30pm.
+Meetings are [almost] always on last Wednesday of the Month at 8pm.
 Meetings are held in upstairs meeting room of The George, by kind permission of the Landlord.